 Erythema – Red skin caused by capillary dilation, can be a temporary side effect of laser hair removal.

 Eyelash hypotrichosis – is another name for having inadequate fragile, thin, sparse or not enough eyelashes.
-Latisse is a prescription treatment used to grow eyelashes; for those who desire longer, thicker, stronger, darker or add more fullness.
-After only a few weeks, this remarkable innovation can make them look as if you had spectacular extensions.
+Latisse a prescription procedure practiced to improve and grow eyelashes for people that want stronger, more dark, longer, thicker, and more full eyelashes.
+Following a few weeks, this extraordinary innovation makes them resemble as if you had magnificent extensions.

 Exfoliation – A procedure that can either be used to remove ingrown hair, cysts or just the top layer of dead skin cells off of the face or body.
-Typically medical spas exfoliate with Ultrasound skin scubbers, Microneedling, Peels, Microdermabrasions or Scrubs with sugar, salt, grape, mud or clay.
+Typically medical spas exfoliate with Ultrasound skin scrubbers, Microneedling, Peels, Microdermabrasion or Scrubs with sugar, salt, grape, mud or clay.

 Extraction – The process of clearing pores from trained aesthetician (ingrown hair or clogged pore).